taasver/ta-clients/README.md

 ### Further improvements (will not be done in the scope of this test)
 * delete client possibility
 * validate email and other fields
+* there is no phone and/or email uniqueness check

 TODO: